VallesMarinerisExplorer/OpenEngineer/README.md

 # SpacecraftDesigner
-Design your very own spacecraft using FreeCAD and magic
+Design your very own spacecraft using FreeCAD and voodoo hand-waving (code).